 Our investigative due diligence will examine whether corruption schemes exist within your business and supply chains, implement robust anti-bribery and corruption provisions and policies, as well as guiding you through any subsequent investigations.

-Our consultants can also assist with the review of existing contractual terms with employees, agents and other parties in your supply chain to ensure compliance with the UK anti-bribery legislation and elements of the “adequate procedures” requirements.
+TenIntelligence can assist your organisation with the review of existing contractual terms with employees, agents and other parties in your supply chain to ensure compliance with the UK anti-bribery legislation and the “adequate procedures” requirements.